 Yes, it is clear that Yerevan’s public transport system is in dire need of a major overhaul, complete with new technologies to facilitate commutes across the city and reduce lost productivity.
 Though the previous administration has had success in privatizing the garbage collection and water distribution, these services have come under criticism as of late due to a noticeable decrease in service quality.

 Despite being well-known for riding his bike to work, Marutian has limited experience in public transportation infrastructure development, which one would expect in order to overcome such daunting challenges.
 (Though it is worth noting that during the 150 Dram protests in 2013, where citizens protested the government’s decision to raise the cost of public transportation from 100 dram to 150 dram [or, from 20 cents to 30], he became one of the first celebrities to ferry senior citizens across the city for free—a noble gesture, though whether this translates to “experience in public transportation” is questionable.)

-The challenge for any mayor is for the capital of a velvet Armenia to offer its inhabitants a modern place to do live healthy lives, do business, and connect to the World, all the while rooted in history and tradition.
+The challenge for any mayor is for the capital of a post-Velvet Armenia to offer its inhabitants a modern place to live healthy lives, do business, and connect to the world, all the while rooted in history and tradition.
 For whoever gets elected, it’s clear that reaching this goal will be no laughing matter.